 We all have experienced the pain of reinstalling our programs, whether it is after a reformat of our existing computer, when upgrading to a new one or just when we need to reinstall a specific program that started misbehaving.
-It is long and tedious and something nobody really is looking forward to go through.
-If Paintshop Pro is among the programs you have to reinstall, here are a few tips to help you before you reformat, or before you change computer.
+It is long and tedious and something nobody really is looking forward to going through.
+If PaintShop Pro is among the programs you have to reinstall, here are a few tips to help you before you reformat, or before you change computer.

 If I reinstall PSP, will I lose my data?

 Maybe.
-When you install Paintshop Pro, the installer will create a series of folders in MyDocuments that will be associated with your particular version.
+When you install PaintShop Pro, the installer will create a series of folders in MyDocuments that will be associated with your particular version.
 If you installed more than one version, you will have a folder for each of them.
 When you uninstall PSP, those folders will be removed too.
-If you created your own supplies like brushes, presets, picture tubes, gradients and such, by default, they were saved in those folders and they would be wiped out when you uninstall your program.
+If you created your own supplies like brushes, presets, picture tubes, gradients, and such, by default, they were saved in those folders and they would be wiped out when you uninstall your program.

 That being said, since you know that those folders will be removed if you just uninstall the program, take the precaution to copy them somewhere else, possibly on your C drive or even on a removable drive.
-Once you reinstall PSP, just paste those folders over the newly created folders: those are empty anyways.
+Once you reinstall PSP, just paste those folders over the newly created folders: those are empty anyway.

 Can I just copy and paste the PSP folder to my new computer?

-No. Paintshop Pro is a complex program, and as such, is more than just a few files to run.
+No. PaintShop Pro is a complex program, and as such, is more than just a few files to run.
 Once you install PSP on your computer, the first time, it will make some changes to the registry.
 Those data are essential to running the program effectively.
 This explains that if you were to copy and paste the folder where all the files are, even after installation, the program won't work.

 If you have a downloaded version of PSP, make sure you save that installation file somewhere safe so you can reinstall it.
 Also, find your license code.
 It might be in an email you receive when you purchased the program.
 Remember that you will also have to reinstall the different patches for that particular version.
 You can find those patches for versions X4 and newer on the Corel page, and for older JASSC versions of PSP, you can find them in the Resources section of the Campus.